 The Co-Chairs of the JB are nominated by the faculty and the staff for a two-year term.
-Under normal conditions the Faculty Co-Chair and the Staff Co-Chair will begin their term in alternate years so that there is always a senior Co-Chair with more experience.
+Under normal conditions, the Faculty Co-Chair and the Staff Co-Chair will begin their term in alternate years so that there is always a senior Co-Chair with more experience.
 In case of a conflict of interest or unavailability affecting one of the Co-Chairs, the other Co-Chair may proceed independently or, for complex hearings and in consultation with the JAO, appoint an interim Co-Chair from among the JB members.
 Specifically, the JB Co-Chairs will:

-- Decide on student appeals on the decisions made by the JAO regarding Class 1 and 2 violations. - Receive Class 3 violations from the JAO and decide on further steps as described in this document - Call and constitute Hearing Panels, as needed, ensuring impartiality of members.
-(See below.) - Lead Hearing Panels and conduct judicial hearings - Lead the meetings of the JB in collaboration with the JAO (generally once per semester) - Review JB procedures and policy
+- Collaborate with JAO to define reasonable timeframes for judicial procedures and actions. - Decide on student appeals on the decisions made by the JAO regarding Class 1 and 2 violations. - Maintain trackable records of any meetings/hearings not attended by the JAO, allowing for swift access by the JAO or -eventually- an appellate authority.
+(See above.
+No other university official can have direct access to these records.) - Receive Class 3 violations from the JAO and decide on further steps as described in this document - Call and constitute Hearing Panels, as needed, ensuring impartiality of members.
+(See below.) - Lead Hearing Panels and conduct judicial hearings - Lead the meetings of the JB in collaboration with the JAO (generally once per semester) - Review JB procedures and policy and judicial proceedings.)
+Hearing Panels will be assembled by the Co-Chairs to hear any individual case, and will be comprised of five voting members: